timmcginley/41934/Examples/IfcOpenShell/Basic/README.md

 # feel free to change this to your needs
 # appending [0] to the end means that we only get the first entity
 # if you remove the [0] you will get all the ifcwall entitities in the model.
-# remember that IfcWall is only one of the ways that ifc describes walls (HINT: IfcWallStandardCase)
+# If you are using a model in an older IFC version like 2x3, there are other classes that describe a wall (HINT: IfcWallStandardCase)

 wall = model.by_type('IfcWall')[0]
 for definition in wall.IsDefinedBy: